Ayumi Kuboki: Arrest

 At the end of June 2018, the prefectural police began to interview Kuboki based on the circumstantial evidence they had gathered up until then.
-During the interview, she readily admitted to infusing the bags of at least 20 patients with diamitol, and as a result, she was arrested and charged with murder on July 7.
+During the interview, she readily admitted to infusing the bags of at least 20 patients with diamitol.
+As a result, she was arrested and charged with murder on July 7.
 On July 28, she was charged with an additional murder concerning the death of another patient in September 2016, who died after the antiseptic solution was mixed in with his drip.
-After her arrest, however, Kuboki, who was repeatedly questioned by and interviewed by various TV stations and newspapers, sent handwritten letters in which she denied responsibility.
+After her arrest, however, Kuboki, who was interviewed by several TV stations and newspapers, sent handwritten letters in which she denied responsibility.

 She later retracted those statements, admitting that her motive for killing the patients was her fear of explaining the deaths to their family members.
 Kuboki also claimed that on one occasion, after a colleague blamed her for the death of a patient, she constantly thought about killing him outside of working hours.

 Before the murders occurred, there were reports of vandalism at the ward, with items being stabbed with needles or going missing, and robes being torn.
 Kuboki herself claimed that fellow nurses frequently gossiped and complained about various problems relating to their patients or relatives, which sometimes even led to arguments.
 Due to multiple accusations relating to verbal abuse and neglect of patients, multiple nurses working at the hospital resigned from their posts.
 These allegations were corroborated by the family members of some victims, who claimed that they had witnesses them arguing between one another, and that one nurse had yelled at their relative while they were visiting him.

 In interviews, she claimed, according to psychiatrist Tamami Katada, Kuboki's true motive might have been a way to exact revenge on her colleagues and bosses: by killing patients during the working hours of other nurses, she would cause problems and eventually a scandal that would lead to their ruin.